Pin Gages vs. Optical Measurement for Small Diameter Tubing

 One of the fundamentals of small parts sourcing is that making informed decisions about specifications has a huge impact on optimizing manufacturability.
 For instance, by taking a part’s end use into consideration, you can determine which tolerances are most critical and will, in turn, drive the production and cost of your parts.

 Related article: Your Tight Tolerance Could Be Seriously Affecting Part Cost

 There are a lot of factors that can have an effect on whether parts will meet the specified requirements for dimensions and tolerances.
-In this blog, we look at a factor that may be important in optimizing manufacturability of parts such as small tubing — namely, the method for determining whether its inside diameter (ID) meets requirements.
+In this blog, we look at a factor that may be important in optimizing manufacturability of parts such as small precision tube cutting — namely, the method for determining whether its inside diameter (ID) meets requirements.

 How to Measure Tubing ID — and Why It’s Important

 Small diameter tubing is widely used in countless applications in a broad range of industries, including (but certainly not limited to):

 For example, cutting metal tubes often referred to as hypodermic tubing can be precision metal cut to length for use in medical devices requiring strength, uniformity, and corrosion resistance.
 This includes devices for minimally invasive surgical and therapeutic applications such as:

 Small precision tube cutting for medical devices is available in different outside diameters (ODs) as well as different IDs and wall thicknesses.

 The secret to measuring and verifying the ID of these and other types of small diameter tubing is to agree ahead of time on the tool and method to be used.
 Consistent inspection can mean the difference between meeting specifications for very precise applications and incurring the cost of additional work.

 Let’s look at two common methods of inspecting the ID of small tubing: pin gages and optical measurement.